 Your personal income tax liability, as discussed above, is just one of the concerns affected by your state of residence.
 Gift and estate tax planning, business and investment planning, and retirement planning can all be seriously impacted by residency issues.
 Consequently, it is very important to have ongoing access to competent advice.
 By being proactive, through thoughtful planning and adequate recordkeeping, you will minimize the risks of a residency audit.

 The above discussion contains just a brief overview of a complex topic, and should not be construed as tax advice.
-If you would like to discuss residency issues at greater length or any other planning concerns, you may contact The Bonadio Group.
+If you would like to discuss residency issues at greater length or any other planning concerns, reach out to us today.